 Figure 1 – Illustration of the human ear

-These bones amplify the mechanical energy which is transferred to the inner ear through the oval window of the cochlear inner ear.
+These bones amplify the mechanical energy which is transferred to the inner ear through the oval window of the cochlea (inner ear).
 The stapes taps on the oval window causing vibration of the fluid in the inner ear and this movement passes through the fluid-filled cochlea.